 But if this pit becomes full, you have two problems: the well may overflow into your basement, but more likely the problem is the tile around your house is just sitting full of water.
 And with this tile being located right next to your foundation, water may eventually seep into your basement through cracks and fissures.
 This is where the sump pump comes in.
 When water in your sump reaches a critical level, this machine will force the liquid out through a pipe that leads away from your foundation and into the city storm drain.

-Need to find a pro for your sump pump?Find Pros
+Ready to start your sump pump?Find Pros

 How it Works